 Use when you need to review, improve, or build Spring Boot 4.0.x applications — including proper usage of @SpringBootApplication, component annotations (@Controller, @Service, @Repository), bean definition and scoping, configuration classes and @ConfigurationProperties (with @Validated), component scanning, conditional configuration and profiles, constructor injection, @Primary and @Qualifier for multiple beans of the same type, bean minimization, graceful shutdown, virtual threads, Jakarta EE namespace consistency, and scheduled tasks.
-Part of the skills-for-java project
+This should trigger for requests such as Review Java code for Spring Boot application; Apply best practices for Spring Boot application in Java code.
+Part of cursor-rules-java project

 Does it follow best practices?